LagoVista/docs/Scripting/WorkingWithAttributes.md

 ```

 ##### Clearing an Attribute
-The script that clears an attribute will look as follows:
+The script that clears an Attribute will look as follows:

 ```
 function onXXXX(value) {